azagniotov/stubby4j/README.md

 #### uuid (`optional`)

-* Useful when you want to specify unique identifier so it would be easier to update/delete it at runtime
+* Useful when you want to specify unique identifier, so it would be easier to update/delete it at runtime

 ```yaml
 -  uuid: 9136d8b7-f7a7-478d-97a5-53292484aaf6